ucesova/Server/README.md

 ### Technical Requirements

-*
-* To use the quiz app, the device needs to be connected to the UCL network so a UCL user and password is needed.
+* To acces the question setting app, the device needs to be connected to the UCL network so a UCL user and password is needed.
 To access to it remotely from a mobile device you may use CISCO VPN App.

 ### User guide
 The user guide is accessible from the app clicking on the menu on “user guide”.